CongHieuTruong/powerful-color-picker/README.md

 ## Customization

-The easiest way to tweak **react-powerful-color-picker** is to create another stylesheet to override the default styles.
+The easiest way to tweak **powerful-color-picker** is to create another stylesheet to override the default styles.

 ```css
 .your-component .react-colorful {